-George N. Meros, Jr. is a partner in the Tallahassee office of Shutts & Bowen LLP, where he is a member of the Appellate Practice Group.
+George N. Meros, Jr. is a partner in the Tallahassee office of Shutts & Bowen LLP, where he is a member of the Governmental Law Practice Group.

 A Martindale-Hubbell AV® Preeminent™ attorney with more than 30 years of experience, George focuses his practice on complex, constitutional and commercial litigation, regulatory compliance and governmental affairs.
 He has counseled a broad range of public and private clients on matters related to administrative law and politics, including Fortune 500 companies, state and national healthcare companies, national business associations and government agencies.
 He has argued numerous complex legal claims at trial and on appeal, including before the Florida Supreme Court, all five Florida District Courts of Appeal and the U.S. Court of Appeals for the Eleventh Circuit.

 George has decades of experience assisting clients in achieving robust state regulatory compliance.
 He has represented healthcare companies and facilities in change of ownership processes (CHOWS) and prompt, comprehensive disclosure to Florida’s Agency for Health Care Administration (AHCA).
 He has worked with medical clinics, hospitals and HMOs in their dealings with AHCA, and has received the honor of serving as AHCA’s lead counsel in groundbreaking federal litigation under the Americans with Disabilities Act.
 In addition to the AHCA, George has advised numerous clients on regulatory compliance issues before Florida's Department of Health, Department of Education, Department of Transportation, Department of Environmental Protection, Department of Business and Professional Regulation, Department of Children and Families, Office of Insurance Regulation and the Department of Financial Services.
 He has tried numerous procurement protests and other cases under Florida's Administrative Procedures Act.